luciiiub/SnakeGame/README.md

 # SnakeGame

-Recreating of the famous Snake game but in unity with C#.Intership project for a web.
+Recreation of the classic Snake game developed in Unity using C#.
+This project was created as part of an internship assignment.